EvanE84/CS230/README.md

 > Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

 The Gaming Room was the client.
-They wanted to develop a web-based game that serves multiple platforms based on their existing game, Draw It or Lose It for Android.
+They wanted to develop a web-based game that serves multiple platforms based on their existing Android game, Draw It or Lose It.

 > What did you do particularly well in developing this documentation?